Retirement Planning

 But few things in life are entirely advantageous, and the tax-deferred nature of401(k)s are no exception.
 The tradeoff for not paying taxes on the money you contribute is that you will pay taxes when you withdraw that money in retirement.
 The trouble is that, while we know today’s tax rates, we don’t know what they will be in the future; most experts expect them to be higher.

-What that means is, any money you withdraw will be taxed at the, likely higher, ordinary income tax rate.
-Beyond that, any gains that money makes while in the 401(k) will also be taxed at the ordinary income rate, rather than the, likely lower, capital gains tax rate.
-In short, a significant chunk of your 401(k) retirement savings could be spent paying taxes rather than funding your retirement.
+This means you’ll pay taxes on withdrawals at the likely higher ordinary income tax rate.
+Also, any gains in the 401k get taxed as ordinary income instead of the usually lower capital gains rate.
+In short, a significant chunk of your 401(k) retirement savings may go to taxes instead of your retirement.

 Your Portfolio Includes Your Business

 This is not just something I tell business owners to do; it’s something I do myself as a business owner.
-Every day, I step back and try to make sure the operations of Asset Preservation Wealth & Tax can continue without me.
+Every day, I step back and ensure the operations of Asset Preservation Wealth & Tax can continue without me.
 Personally, I do this mainly out of a sense of responsibility for our clients.
-Bluntly, if I get hit by a bus tomorrow, I don’t want my clients’ finances to be jeopardized as a result.
-That the firm’s continued viability without me in charge will considerably enhance my own retirement financials is in many ways secondary to that consideration, but certainly plays a part in my decision-making.

 I learned the importance of this the hard way.
 My mother ran a very successful day spa in California when I was younger.
-Her business soared in the 90s, but when the dotcom bubble burst, her therapists started leaving, looking for greener pastures far away from anything resembling Silicon Valley.
+Her business soared in the 90s.
+But after the dotcom bubble burst, her therapists left, seeking greener pastures far away from anything resembling Silicon Valley.

-Despite the many articles available which confidently tell you you’ll need $1 million, or some other impressive number, what you’ll actually need depends on your goals and unique circumstances.
+Many articles claim you need $1 million or another big number.
+But your actual needs depend on your goals and situation.
 Some can retire with far less than $1 million in savings.
 Others retiring on $1 million would run out of money in just a few years.

 Stewart Willis is the founder and president of Asset Preservation Wealth & Tax, a financial planning firm in Phoenix, Arizona.
 Investment advisory services offered through Foundations Investment Advisors, LLC, an SEC registered investment adviser.